|Scientific name:||Melanoides Tuberculata|

 Warning: do not use Malaysian trumpet snails for cycling.
-Unlike pond snail, they are more sensitive to ammonia.
+Unlike pond snails (read more about them), they are more sensitive to ammonia.

 Eating surplus food and Algae

 Malayan trumpet snails feed almost on all uneaten food from fish or shrimp that is underneath the substrate!
 In addition, they will also snack on microalgae or bioform.
 MTS constantly scrape algae off your aquarium, plants, driftwood, rocks, or any other decorations.
 They are one of the best algae eaters (maybe the second after Nerite snails).

 Malaysian Trumpet snails are an excellent cleaning crew for any freshwater fish tank generating more natural look in your planted tank.